 Under 49 CFR (Code of Federal Regulations) Parts 173, 174, and 180, Docket No. HM 201, the Research and Special Programs Administration revised the HMR requiring the development and implementation of Quality Assurance Programs (QAP) at facilities that build, repair, and inspect tank cars.
-The rulemaking requires the use of appropriate NDT techniques in lieu of the current periodic hydrostatic pressure tests for fusion welded tank cars to: more adequately detect critical cracks; require thickness measurements of tank cars; allow the continued use of tank cars with reduced shell thickness; revise the inspection and test intervals for tank cars; and clarify the inspection requirements relating to tank cars prior to and during transportation.
+The rule requires NDE in lieu of the current periodic hydrostatic pressure tests for fusion welded tank cars.
+The rule change was made to incorporate inspection methods that will more adequately detect critical cracks; require thickness measurements of tank cars; allow the continued use of tank cars with reduced shell thickness; revise the inspection and test intervals for tank cars; and clarify the inspection requirements relating to tank cars prior to and during transportation.
 These actions were deemed necessary to increase the confidence that critical tank car defects will be detected.
 The intended effect of these actions is to enhance the safe transportation of hazardous materials in tank cars.